zliucr/CrossNER/README.md

 [CrossNER: Evaluating Cross-Domain Named Entity Recognition](https://arxiv.org/abs/2012.04373) (Accepted in AAAI-2021)

-CrossNER is a fully-labeled collected of named entity recognition (NER) data spanning over five diverse domains (Politics, Science, Music, Literature, and AI) with specialized entity categories for different domains.
+CrossNER is a fully-labeled collected of named entity recognition (NER) data spanning over five diverse domains (Politics, Natural Science, Music, Literature, and Artificial Intelligence) with specialized entity categories for different domains.
 Additionally, CrossNER also includes unlabeled domain-related corpora for the corresponding five domains.
 We hope that our collected dataset (CrossNER) will catalyze research in the NER domain adaptation area.

 If you use the dataset in an academic paper, please consider citing the following paper.
 <pre>